 Weight lifting is a common form of exercise which many people perform to get stronger, increase their muscle mass, improve fitness, and lose weight.
 Weightlifting has been known to not only allow individuals to physically be in shape and esthetically look better, but it is good for mental health as well.
-However, just like any activity, there are risks that come with of lifting weights this blog will summarize them and teach you ways to prevent them.
+However, just like any activity, there are some associated risks with weight lifting that this blog will summarize along with ways to prevent them.

 What are the Common Injuries Experienced with Weight Lifting?

 Some of the most common injuries from weight lifting involve the three main areas of the body.
 They include shoulder injuries, lower back injuries and knee injuries.